DHTMLX/docs-todolist/docs/guides/task_operations.md

 ## Update a task {#updating-a-task}

-To update parameters of a task dynamically, apply the [`updateTask()`](api/methods/updatetask_method.md) method.
+To update parameters of a task dynamically, use the [`updateTask()`](api/methods/updatetask_method.md) method.
 The example below changes the text of a task:

 ~~~js
 list.updateTask({